How Recognition Boosts Employee Retention

 For recognition to really take off, a top-down approach can make the difference.
 “In one of my first jobs, our CEO would come around every week.
 He knew my name, he knew about my family, he knew what projects I was working on,” says Mayo.
 “It’s making recognition a priority, so that people feel the culture every day.”

 Cultivating and retaining talent can be a challenge within any organization.
-Taking time to make sure current employees feel recognized and appreciated for their work can go a long way towards creating a workplace in which employees remain engaged, productive and also recommend the company to other talent.
+Taking time to make sure current employees feel recognized and appreciated for their work can go a long way towards creating a workplace in which employees remain engaged, and productive and also recommend the company to other talent.

 Catalyst, Quick Take: Turnover and Retention, 2018.